 • Re A : advising in relation to the calculation of a fund's NAV and its ability to re-state past NAVs

-With a background acting for the department of trade and industry in relation to public interest winding up petitions and directors' disqualification, and the inland revenue, environment agency and treasury solicitor in relation to many other aspects of insolvency, Stephen has developed a very extensive business restructuring/ insolvency experience ranging over many years.
+With a background acting for the department of trade and industry in relation to public interest winding up petitions and directors’ disqualification, and the inland revenue, environment agency and treasury solicitor in relation to many other aspects of insolvency, Stephen has developed a very extensive business restructuring/ insolvency experience ranging over many years.
 More recently he has been involved in a wide range of international cases raising cross-border insolvency issues, including the operation of UNCITRAL model law provisions in a variety of jurisdictions and the interplay with Chapter 15 recognition in the US.
-He is recommended for insolvency in Legal 500/2011 which comments that he is "accessible and a real team player".
+He is recommended for insolvency in Legal 500 as “accessible and a real team player”, and the current edition of Chambers & Prs notes his “vast experience and understanding of the intricacies of insolvency law” whilst also stating that “his work is always top-notch, his advocacy is really effective and clients like his mix of gravitas and approachability”.

 His recent cases include: